Until March 2024, I wrote full-length movie, concert/theater, and exhibition reviews that I crossposted on IG and here on my blog.

 Miyazaki Hayao’s 2013 風立ちぬ (Kaze tachinu/The Wind Rises)

-Miyazaki Hayao’s 2013 風立ちぬ aka The Wind Rises is not only a fantastic movie, but remarkable in unusual ways.
-First, the use of human voices for Foley, uncannily effective especially during the Kantō earthquake sequence.
+Miyazaki Hayao’s 2013 風立ちぬ (Kaze tachinu aka The Wind Rises) is not only a fantastic movie, but remarkable and unusual in several ways.
+First, the use of human voices for Foley, which is uncannily effective especially during the Kantō earthquake sequence.
 Then, its odd genre type: a purposefully fictional biography of an actual historical figure, the inventor of the A5M and the A6M Zero.
-Finally, most reviews presuppose a fully sympathetic hero, which he’s clearly not—for subtle reasons ad cultural markers worth a future blogpost.
+Finally, most reviews presuppose a fully sympathetic hero, which he’s clearly not—for subtle reasons and cultural markers worth a more thorough review in the future.

 MAY 08, 2024, Metropol Theater